General Santos: Geography

-General Santos lies at the southern part of the Philippines.
-The city is southeast of Manila, southeast of Cebu and southwest of Davao.
+General Santos lies in the southernmost part of the Philippines.
+The city is 1,050 km southeast of Manila, 480 km southeast of Cebu, and 120 km southwest of Davao.

 The city is bounded by municipalities of Sarangani Province, namely Alabel in the east, and Maasim in the south.
 General Santos is likewise bounded by the South Cotabato municipality of Polomolok and Sarangani Province municipality of Malungon in the north, and the municipality of T'boli in the west.

 General Santos occupies the whole of South Cotabato's coastline.

 Climate

 General Santos has a tropical wet and dry climate (Köppen climate classification).
 With an average annual rainfall of less than 1000 mm, it is one of the driest places in the Philippines.